WillUCSD/cse15l-lab-reports/Lab_Report_4.md

 ## Step 2

 Keys pressed: Fork the repository and copy the ssh key.
-Go to the terminal and paste the  `git clone git@github.com:ucsd-cse15l-s23/lab7.git` `<enter>` to copy over the forked repository into the server.
+Go to the terminal and paste the  `git@github.com:WillUCSD/lab7.git` `<enter>` to copy over the forked repository into the server.

 ![Image](/More_Images/Lab7Step2.png)